-UPDATE: The power companies cited in the article below not only eventually got their way, but the Susquehanna-Roseland Power Line was activated this week, the coup de grâce to screwing ratepayers -- and the environment -- with full government and regulatory acquiescence that had been years in the making.
-The U.S. Park Service's duplicitous role in this debacle is especially shameful and the precedent the power line sets should worry anyone who values our national parks.
+UPDATE: The power companies cited in the article below not only got their way, but the power line was activated this week, the coupe de grâce to a years' long effort to screw ratepayers and the environment with full government acquiescence.

 The 70,000-acre Delaware Water Gap National Recreation Area, located on the middle section of the scenic Delaware River in New Jersey and Pennsylvania, is breathtakingly beautiful.
 Some 75 miles from New York City, it is visited by upwards of three million people a year.
 Within its boundaries is a stunning range of flora and fauna, waterfalls, the Appalachian Trail and historic homes and farms.
 But if two power companies get their way, the recreation area will be cleaved by high-voltage electric transmission lines strung between looming 197-foot-tall towers over clear cut forest that will dwarf everything in their path and be visible for many miles, despoiling a leafy, river-straddling panorama without peer in the region.
 It will be like running a razor blade across the face of a beautiful woman, leaving a hideous scar that will never heal.